ChrstphrHll/npc_gen/students/Tisette Bender.md

   int: 15
   str: 17
   wis: 13
-track: Assault
-trait: I would rather make a new friend than a new enemy.
-trait1: Profound
-trait2: Plain
 year: 1
+guild: Burk
+partyID: 95
 ---
 # Tisette Bender
 ---
 ### Description
 - 1st year Gnome Paladin in Burk
-- frizzy green hair that's parted to the right, Brown eyes, and Brown skin
+- frizzy green hair that's parted to the right, Green eyes, and Brown skin
 - Is Profound and Plain, and has Logic as their ideal

 ### Organizations